-- A. If you would like to host a qualifying competition, contact the AAU National Headquarters at (407) 934-7200 and ask for the AAU Baton Twirling Sports Manager or contact the National Chair listed on the AAU website at www.aausports.org for approval. - B. A director's packet will be sent or you can print it from the website.

-- C. Following the completion of your contest the following items must be sent in for all District and Regional Championships - 1.
-A copy of your license - 2.
-An alphabetic listing of all athletes participating - 3.
-Required information listed in online paperwork. - 4.
-A copy of results sheets including the all final scores and placements for all events - 5.
-Any additional paperwork deemed necessary by the National Baton Twirling Committee - 6.
-The above items must be sent within seven (7) working days of the competition to the - a.
-National Chair (Candice Dowdy) and to - b.
-The AAU National Headquarters (Attn: Andrea Keane, Baton Twirling Sports Manager) - D. Failure of contest director to submit paperwork will result in: - 1.
-A penalty fee of \$100.00 will be assessed to the Contest Director - 2.
-If Contest Director does not comply, Licensing for future contests may be denied
+- A. If you would like to host a District or Super Regional competition, contact the AAU National Headquarters at (407) 934-7200 and ask for the AAU Baton Twirling Sports Manager or contact the National Chair listed on the AAU website at www.aausports.org for approval. - B. A director's packet will be sent or you can print it from the website. - C. Contest Director's must offer ALL Baton & Dance Events that are qualifying events for the AAU Junior Olympic Games.
+A list of required events will be available for all contest directors. - D. All directors will be required to submit a copy of your entry booklet to Candice Dowdy, AAU National Baton Chair, and to Andrea Keane, AAU Baton Twirling Sports Manager when you apply for your contest license.
+This brochure MUST be in PDF format and will be posted online. - E. Following the completion of your contest the following items must be sent in for all District and Regional Championships. - 1.
+A copy of your license. - 2.
+An alphabetic listing of all athletes participating in spreadsheet format (using either excel or google sheets) and also in PDF format.
+This must include the AAU Membership numbers of all athletes along with their names, emails, and phone numbers. - 3.
+A reporting form listing all winners, final scores, and results for each division in spreadsheet format (using either excel or google sheets) and also in PDF format. - 4.
+Templates will be available for both the Alphabetical listing and the result reporting forms. - 5.
+Hand-written results will not be accepted. - 6.
+All Athlete listings and Result reporting forms should be submitted via email within seven (7) working days of the competition to the: - a.
+National Chair (Candice Dowdy) at candicedowdyaau@gmail.com and to - b.
+The AAU National Headquarters (Attn: Andrea Keane, Baton Twirling Sports Manager) akeane@aausports.org - F. Failure of contest director to submit paperwork will result in: - 1.
+A penalty fee of \$100.00 will be assessed to the Contest Director. - 2.
+If Contest Director does not comply, Licensing for future contests may be denied.